The Accelerated Pace of the Win9x Era (1995 to 2001)

 - Processors reaching the 1ghz mark and beyond

-- Popularization of influential hardware such as USB ports, compatible sound cards, a mouse with a scroll wheel plus one with optical tracking later on, force feedback joysticks, headphones with voice-over-net technology, ZIP discs, DVDs, CD burners, Bluetooth, and an increased importance on graphics cards
+- Popularization of influential hardware such as USB, compatible sound cards, mice with scroll wheels plus ones with optical sensors later on, force feedback joysticks, headphones with voice-over-net technology, ZIP discs, DVDs, CD burners, Bluetooth, and an increased importance on graphics cards

 Everything happened in the span of about seven years.
-No time period is perfect, and there were plenty of downfalls and tragedies along the way, but at least there were a lot of positives as well.
+No time period is perfect, and there were plenty of downfalls and tragedies along the way too, but at least there were a lot of positives as well.

 The reason why this is only an e-book...